MicrosoftDocs/VBA-Docs/api/Excel.Range.Find.md

 ## Examples

-This example finds all cells in the range A1:A500 on worksheet one that contain the value 2, and changes the entire cell value to 5.
+This example finds all cells in the range A1:A500 in worksheet one that contain the value 2, and changes the entire cell value to 5.
 That is, the values 1234 and 99299 both contain 2 and both cell values will become 5.

 ```vb
 Sub FindValue()